thisthat/lifecycle-controller/KEP-container-runtime-notes.md

 ### Notes

 `cat` exists when the other process finishes writing on stdout.
 This makes orchestrating the processes easy.
+There might be problems in "locking" the process from writing in the stdout while reading it from the other process.
+From initial limited testing, this might be only visible to the I/O with the terminal.
+Further stress-test are necessary.

 ## Known limitation / Alternative solutions